babylonchain/babylonchain.github.io/docs/testnet/network-information.md

 # Network Information

-🧐 Obtain the network information for the current Babylon Testnet
+🧐 Obtain the network information for the current Babylon Testnet.

 ---